 After all, your customer determines whether or not you are going to succeed, so extra focus is ideal across all platforms, including social media and mobile devices, to name a few.
 With consumers craving more product information on social media and mobile devices, retail marketing is essential.

 Now onto the next step to understanding your customers, social media.
 Social media marketing trends for small businesses are forever expanding, since most small businesses spend six or more hours a week on these platforms, and a large percentage spend 11-20 hours per week.

 Simply giving your customers the accessibility to reach out to you on multiple platforms is helpful in itself, but also posting materials that are valid to your industry and entertaining as well will help boost your brand.

 4) Enhance Customer Service by Building on Personalization

 This may seem like an obvious one, but small businesses need to pay particular attention to customer service efforts, especially during the upcoming holiday retail season.

 But, the holidays are not the only reason to stay on top of your customer service game; as eCommerce sales increase, so does the need for new and innovative personalization ideas.

-Unlike emerging fashion trends, providing excellent customer service will never go out of style, but learning the key aspects to hone in on is forever expanding.
 “How people define customer service — that is where the battle will continue to be won and lost,” said Jamie Nordstrom, president ofNordstrom Direct Popular apparel stores including, Nordstrom, Rebecca Minkoff, Topshop, SportChek and more are moving with technology trends to keep their customers coming back.
 Can your business start to do the same?